accelerando-consulting/stacx/README.md

 and should be capable of being moved to a different backplane with no visible effect.

-A backplane (a CPU plus stacking bus connectors) is typically invisible, but in some cases (say a battery powered device that publishes its battery level), the backplane may have its own identity separate from the leaves.
+A backplane (an MCU plus stacking bus connectors) is typically invisible, but in some cases (say a battery powered device that publishes its battery level), the backplane may have its own identity separate from the leaves.

+Devices publish to MQTT topics based on their type and name, eg a motion sensor named "driveway" publishes to `devices/motion/driveway/event/motion` and related topics.

 ## Making a stack